 For most homes, 10-20 candles should be sufficient to line your entire seawall and dock.

 Residents who live on Mermaid Point, along open water side of Carolina Avenue and on the Carolina Circle island have been lining their streets & driveways with luminaria instead of placing them on the seawalls.
 This allows the candles to be more visible and less likely to blow out.
-If you live on one of these streets, please ask your designated candle seller for details.

 What if it is raining on Christmas Eve?